-1. Submit a formal application for admission either electronically or by paper and pay the application fee, if applicable;

-- 2. Request directly from any University or College attended previously, two official transcripts of all undergraduate and graduate course work to be sent to the Graduate Admissions office; - 3.
+- 1. Submit a formal application for admission electronically and pay the application fee, if applicable; - 2.
+Request directly from any University or College attended previously, an official transcript of all undergraduate and graduate course work to be sent to the Graduate Admissions office; - 3.
 Comply with departmental admission requirements.
-(Contact the individual departments for these requirements.)